ACS International School, Hillingdon

 Despite being part of the same family, the three UK-based ACS schools each have a distinctly different feel – and I’d say Hillingdon feels the most different.
 All three schools have a super-friendly vibe, but Hillingdon feels like an exceptionally close-knit community.

 As you’d expect at an international school, the community is entirely multicultural with 580 students from more than 50 different nationalities.
-There’s a fairly decent American contingent – 36% in total – due to the popularity of the school with American Embassy and US military families.
+There’s a fairly decent American contingent – around a third – due to the popularity of the school with American Embassy and US military families.
 Less than 20% of families are British.
 Entry is based on academic records, a student questionnaire and teacher recommendations.

 In 1997, an ultra modern wing was built adjoining the mansion house which as well as classrooms houses libraries, science and IT labs, art studios, the cafeteria, a gymnasium and an auditorium.
 There’s also a separate dedicated music centre called Harmony House.
 If you like your school with a feeling of informality and intimacy, you’re in the right place.
 There’s a harmonious blend of old and new.